 We rely on relationships with third parties in many aspects of our business, which exposes us to additional risks.
-For instance, we rely on certain local creators or popular technology platforms, such as our partnerships with Discord, Patreon and DC Comies, to drive user acquisitions, especially in new markets.
+For instance, we rely on certain local creators or popular technology platforms, such as our partnerships with Discord, Patreon and DC Comics, to drive user acquisitions, especially in new markets.
 Such local creators or popular technology platforms may limit or discontinue the access of potential users to our platform if they establish more favorable relationships with one or more of our competitors or they determine that we are a competitor.
 Any limitation on or discontinuation of access of potential users to our platform could significantly reduce our ability to acquire users, decrease the size of the user base we could convert into paying users or decrease the revenues we derive from paying users or advertisers, each of which would materially and adversely affect our business, financial condition and results of operations.
 We also rely on third-party intellectual property adaptation partners (e.g., studios, publishers, financiers, distributors, producers and potential buyers) for the adaptation or production of our content.
-We may not have sufficient control over the adaptation process and quality of the adaptation of content on our platform produced, on an outsourced basis, by our intellectual property adaptation partners, and we may be negatively affected by the activities or the lack of financial soundness of our intellectual property adaptation partners.
+We may not have sufficient control over the adaptation partners, and we may be negatively affected by the activities or the lack of financial soundness of our intellectual property adaptation partners.

 In addition, we rely on distributed computing infrastructure platforms and distribution channels to facilitate purchases of Coins.
 Our business will suffer if we are unable to maintain a good relationship with these distribution channels or develop relationships with new and emerging channels, if their terms and conditions or fee structure changes to our detriment, if we violate, or if a channel believes that we have violated, their terms and conditions or if any of these distribution channels loses market share or falls out of favor or is unavailable for a prolonged period of time.
 Furthermore, failure of these third parties to meet their obligations to us or substantial disruptions in our relationships with these third parties could adversely affect our business, financial condition or results of operations.
 See "Risk Factors-Risks Related to Our Business, Industry and Operations-If we, or our service providers, experience outages, constraints, disruptions or degradations in service, platform support or technological infrastructure, our ability to provide reliable services to our users and maintain the performance of our platform could be negatively impacted."
 Managing these relationships inherently involves a lesser degree of control over business operations and compliance matters, thereby potentially increasing our reputational, legal, financial and operational risk.
 If our third-party partners fail to comply with applicable laws, regulations, quality standards or other obligations, norms or standards, our reputation or brands could be damaged, and we could be exposed to litigation, investigations, enforcement actions, monetary liability and additional costs that could adversely affect our business, financial condition or results of operations.
 Moreover, some third-party partners are located outside the U.S., which exposes us to additional risks inherent to conducting business around the world.
-These risks will increase as we continue to expand our presence into new geographic markets.
-See "Risk Factors-Ris
+These risks will increase as we continue to expand our presence in new geographic markets.
+See "Risk Factors-Risks Related to Our Business, Industry and Operations-We face a variety of risks associated with conducting business around the world, and these risks will increase as we continue to expand our presence into new geographic markets."